MultiverseLearningProducts/swe/src/bootcamp/wk3/day4.md

 This form has 2 inputs, both of type 'text.
 The input type of 'submit' creates a button which posts the form data to the URL specified in the form 'action'.

-Before we create a new route to handle our new page, let's think about the type of client-side validation we might want perform before sending the data to the server.The slide deck below details some of the main types of form validation.
+Before we create a new route to handle our new page, let's think about the type of client-side validation we might want perform before sending the data to the server.The slide deck below details some of the main types of form validation - you can also listen to the short [Form Validation video](https://www.youtube.com/watch?v=MppB5jaKyZ4).

 !(https://docs.google.com/presentation/d/e/2PACX-1vQPDtqqUC5Yluyx6bNjYS4F7QkY8dPW3mq1PBQJ7QZ-iz5p3S7ofGAiBIXzovbZpMhkNtjvxb-mlIu9/embed)